Reflection - Assignment #4 GitHub Repository

-I want to put forth a new approach gaining traction regarding on-device AI, which is exactly what it sounds like.
-Instead of relying on a remote server, you run the model on the phone or laptop sitting in front of you.
-Apple has been quietly building the tools to make this work through an open-source framework called MLX, and it's further along than most people realize.
+What this means is that you need an internet connection, someone else's hardware is reading everything you type, and the company running those servers can store, analyze, or sell that data.
+There is, however, a fundamentally different approach gaining traction: on-device AI.
+Instead of relying on a remote server, one runs the model directly on the phone or laptop in front of them.
+Nothing leaves the device.
+Apple has been quietly building the tools for this through an open-source framework called MLX, and in my opinion it is further along than most people realize.

 Cloud vs. on-device AI